 On farm laws, SC issues notice to Centre

-New Delhi, Oct 12: The Supreme Court Monday sought response from the Centre on a batch of petitions challenging the constitutional validity of the newly enacted three contentious farm laws.
+New Delhi, Oct 12: The Supreme Court on Monday sought response from the Centre on a batch of petitions challenging the constitutional validity of the newly enacted three contentious farm laws.

 A bench headed by Chief Justice S A Bobde issued notice to the central government and sought its reply within four weeks.